Advanced Specialty Education Program in Prosthodontics

 For foreign nationals and foreign graduates, the current annual stipend is $13,000 for each year of residency.

-For the certificate component, clinic usage fee is $13,000 per year for all graduates (U.S., Canadian and international graduates)
+For the certificate component, the Advanced Dental Education Fee is $13,000 per year for all graduates (U.S., Canadian and international graduates).
+The Advanced Dental Education Fee will be $25,000 per year effective July 1, 2017 for newly entering residents.

 For the Master of Dental Science component, tuition is charged per credit hour.
 The total fees for the Masters of Dental Science are approximately $10,000 to $15,000 for U.S. citizens and $20,000 for international students (total for all three years).

-Residents are required to purchase an SLR digital camera and surgical loupes with headlights.
+Residents are required to purchase five semi-adjustable articulators, an SLR digital camera, and surgical loupes with headlights.

 |Prosthodontics/Dental Materials Full-time Faculty|